 Established in 1897, Dorchester County was formed from land previously located in Colleton County.
 The name “Dorchester” was indirectly derived from Dorchester, England by way of Dorchester, Massachusetts.

-Minutes from Charleston and the beaches, Dorchester County is home to world-class sports venues, award winning school districts and one of the longest free flowing black water rivers in North America.
-Dorchester County’s natural beauty and unwavering sense of community is what makes it the best county in South Carolina to build a business and raise a family.
+Dorchester County boasts award-winning school districts and one of the longest free-flowing blackwater rivers in North America.
+Dorchester County’s natural beauty and unwavering sense of community are what makes it the best county in South Carolina to build a business and raise a family.

 Form of Government